Chart Color Schemes

 Infrastructure

-Banora Point has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Banora Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that may impact this region.
-Notable ones include East at Banora Estate, Altitude Aspire Residential Estate, Club Banora Master Plan Redevelopment, and Rise at Terranora Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable ones include Altitude Aspire Residential Estate, Club Banora Master Plan Redevelopment, Rise at Terranora Development, and Pacific Highway Banora Point Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.